pratik1901-byte/pratik1901-byte/README.md

 - Currently deepening my understanding of **Deep Learning** — ANNs, RNNs, and now moving into LSTMs
 - **NCC Gold Medalist**, and co-authored a paper at **NACI-2023**
 - Former **Managerial Board** member at **AIESEC in Bengaluru** — led cross-functional teams and stakeholder communication
-- Outside of data, I write and produce original Hindi/Hinglish music using AI tools, releasing it as **OffBeat**
+- Outside of data, I write and produce original Hindi/Hinglish music using AI tools, releasing it as **TheOFFBeat**
 - Ask me about: data cleaning, EDA storytelling, classification models, or how to make a dashboard actually useful to a stakeholder

 <br>